-- Played with in Tenchi Muyo!: Under the misguided impression that shojo manga are actually a realistic guide to teenaged relationships on Earth (an impression fostered by a mischievous Sasami), both Ayeka and Ryoko engineer classic Crash into Hello meetings with Tenchi — months after they first met him.
+- Played with in Tenchi Muyo!: Under the misguided impression that shojo manga are actually a realistic guide to teenage relationships on Earth (an impression fostered by a mischievous Sasami), both Ayeka and Ryoko engineer classic Crash-Into Hello meetings with Tenchi — months after they first met him.

 - Yuuichi meets every available girl in Kanon in an odd manner.

 - This literally becomes a running gag with Ayu.

 - Shuichi and Yuki in Gravitation meet cute twice: the first time, Shuichi's lyrics blow away in the park into the hands of Yuki who insults them, much to Shuichi's shock; the second happens a few days later when Shuichi jumps in front of Yuki's car in the rain and Yuki, after deprecating him again, drives him to his home to dry him off.

 - Lampshaded in Lucky Star: two random characters of no importance whatsoever accidentally tangle their bag keychains, and Konata (witnessing this) notes that they are now on the way to being a couple, while Kagami snaps that real life does not work that way.

 - In Eden of the East, Akira Takizawa and Saki Morimi meet in front of the White House in Washington, D.C., with the former carrying a cell phone, a gun...and completely naked.